-We want our audiences to feel that there is still hope, that they live in a marvellous world and time, that we are responsible and have much influence over whatever future we set in motion.
-Flora Fauna Project brings people together, reminding them they are not alone and there is power in numbers.
-Through our stage work, as well as our workshops we want to communicate this: Strength and truth prevail when we go truly deep within, leading to an autonomous and planet loving conscious human being who has learned to love by being loved.
+We are looking for brave, ambitious, new and thought-provoking ways to communicate, engage and connect with our audiences, both on and off stage.
+We want our work to inspire hope in our audiences and dancers, that we live in a beautiful world at a pivotal time and we have much influence on the future we set in motion.
+Flora Fauna Project brings people together, reminding us that we are not alone and there is power in numbers.
+Through our stage work, as well as our workshops, we want to communicate this: There is strength in truth and this prevails when we tune into ourselves honestly.
+We tune in with dance and music.

 Flora Fauna Project is an non- judgemental space where we inspire and support each other in order to bring out each collaborators full potential.
 We want to create good examples of fair and constructive working conditions where art and creativity are truly valued and can be unleashed as a powerful force of growth and positive change.
 This is the ethos in all the work we do.